apache/nuttx-apps/system/symtab/README.txt

      share resources with other user code (but should use system calls to interact with the OS).

-  3. But in the kernel build mode (CONFIG_BUILD_KERNEL), only fully linked executables loadable via execl(), execv(), or posix_spawan() can used.
+  3. But in the kernel build mode (CONFIG_BUILD_LOADABLE), only fully linked executables loadable via execl(), execv(), or posix_spawan() can used.
      There is no use for a symbol table with the kernel build since all memory resources are separate; nothing is share-able with the newly